edchelstephens/gsd/NOTES.md

 # Virtual Machines virtualize hardware

 # Containers virtualize Operating Systems :)

 # Each container is basically a virtual operating system

 - it has it's own process tree
 - own root file system
 - its own eth0(the first Ethernet interface) and all the rest

+# Just like every VM on a host shares the same hardware

+# Every container on a host shares the same OS kernel

+# Because there's only a single OS kernel in the container model,

+# Containers are smaller, faster and more light weight than Virtual Machines

+- Meaning more applications per square foot of infrastructure
+- It's because containers are just app code and dependencies!!